jlee1028/open-meteo-pipeline/README.md

 ```

 ## Database Schema
-The JSON response is shredded into the following relational tables:
+The json reponses from the open-meteo api are normalized into the following relational tables:
 ### dimensional data
 - **location:** location data - each record represents a unique location.
 Records are upserted
 - **current_unit_config:** stores unique configuration of units of measurement for *current* weather variables (e.g inches or centimeters of rain).
 Records are upserted